briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

             considered ammunition that is loaded into a magazine or speed loader.

-        2. _(B)_ “Unloaded” means, with respect to a firearm employing a percussion cap, flintlock, or other obsolete ignition system, when the weapon is uncapped or when the priming charge is removed from the pan.
+        2. _(B)_ "Unloaded" means, with respect to a firearm employing a percussion cap, flintlock, or other obsolete ignition system, when the weapon is uncapped or when the priming charge is removed from the pan.

-    3. _(3)_ “Commercial motor vehicle” has the same meaning as in Ohio R.C.
+    3. _(3)_ "Commercial motor vehicle" has the same meaning as in Ohio R.C.
     4506.25(A).

-    4. _(4)_ “Motor carrier enforcement unit” means the motor carrier enforcement unit in the Department of Public Safety, Division of State Highway Patrol, that is created by Ohio R.C.
+    4. _(4)_ "Motor carrier enforcement unit" means the motor carrier enforcement unit in the Department of Public Safety, Division of State Highway Patrol, that is created by Ohio R.C.
 5503.34.